ZoranGj/eslint-es6/docs/rules/README.md

 The following rules (off by default) are specific to JavaScript using [EmberJS](http://emberjs.com/) or [Ember-CLI](http://www.ember-cli.com/).

+* [em-computed-watch-get](em-computed-watch-get.md) - disallow use of unwatched attributes in computed properties (off by default)
 * [em-data-no-simple-array](em-data-no-simple-array.md) - disallow use of deprecated DS.attr('array') (off by default)
 * [em-observer-run-once](em-observer-run-once.md) - disallow observers watching multiple properties outside the Ember run-loop (off by default)
 * [em-no-init-override](em-no-init-override.md) - disallow override of init() on Ember objects (off by default)